Beanscrape

 - No third party sees your credentials or financial data.
 Just you and your bank.

 - Auto log in is convenient, but it's optional.
-Beanscrape does not save your username and password unless you ask us to with
+Beanscrape does not save your username and password unless you ask it to with

 beanscrape credential add. - When you do save your credentials with Beanscrape, they are saved to secure storage on your computer.
 Beanscrape never sends them over the internet.